 Image Credit: Alexandria Film Festival Facebook Page

-The 10th Annual Alexandria Film Festival is a must for filmmakers and film lovers, showcasing independent films from around the world with diverse and thought-provoking short and feature length-films and documentaries.
-The festival, happening from November 10-13, 2016, highlights the talents of local, national and international filmmakers and includes opportunities for audiences to ask questions and interact with filmmakers.
+The 11th Annual Alexandria Film Festival is a must for filmmakers and film lovers, showcasing independent films from around the world with diverse and thought-provoking short and feature length-films and documentaries.
+The festival, happening from November 9-12, 2017, highlights the talents of local, national and international filmmakers and includes opportunities for audiences to ask questions and interact with filmmakers.
+For film fanatics who can’t wait until November, check out the special one-day event at Hoffman Movie Theater on September 16 happening for the first time ever in theaters nationwide.
+The film is not part of the Alexandria Film Festival but is a unique opportunity for film lovers.
+Fathom Events will present SpacePOP: Not Your Average Princesses! with a feature length compilation of season one and a sneak peek at season two of SpacePOP ahead of its YouTube debut.
+Fathom Events will also host a celebration of Bolshoi Ballet, featuring Le Corsaire on October 22, inspired by Lord Byron’s epic poem.

 Image Credit: The Little Theatre of Alexandria

 The Little Theatre of Alexandria is the oldest award-winning theater in the Washington metro area and one of the few community theaters in the country with its own building.
-This fall, The Little Theatre of Alexandria will play “Steel Magnolias” now through October 1, 2016.
-The performance follows Playwright Robert Harling’s story, popularized on Broadway and in the 1989 film, about “a group of Louisiana women as they bond and gossip at a local beauty shop while following the marriage and motherhood of one of the customer’s daughters.”
+This fall, The Little Theatre of Alexandria will play “Steel Magnolias” September 9 to 30, 2017.
+The Pulitzer Prize-winning play begins in 1948 in the Deep South just prior to the Civil Rights movement, and shows friendships are found in even the most unlikely circumstances.

 Image Credit: Alexandria Symphony Orchestra Facebook Page